buttonsrtoys/mvvm_plus/README.md

 ![mvvm plus logo](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmPlusLogo.png)

-MVVM+ is a Flutter implementation of MVVM, plus support for sharing business logic across widgets.
+MVVM+ is a Flutter implementation of MVVM, plus support for sharing models via a global registry (like GetIt) or as inherited widgets (like Provider).
+Whichever your use case requires.

-MVVM+ extends ChangeNotifier, ValueNotifier, and StatefulWidget.
-So, if you are familiar with these Flutter classes, MVVM+ will feel very familiar you.
+## Tiny API

+MVVM+'s API introduces only three methods to existing Flutter APIs: `get`, `listenTo`, and `buildView`:

+- **Model** extends ChangeNotifier and adds:
+    - get
+    - listenTo
+- **View** extends StatefulWidget/State and adds:
+    - get
+    - listenTo
+- **ViewModel** extends Model and adds:
+    - buildView
+- **Property** is a `typedef` of ValueNotifier, so adds nothing.

+But don't be fooled by MVVM+'s minimal interface.
+As documented below, MVVM+ is a full implementation of MVVM.

 ## Model-View-View Model (MVVM)